awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 Amazon Connect sends data about your instance to CloudWatch metrics so that you can collect, view, and analyze CloudWatch metrics for your Amazon Connect virtual contact center\.
 You can use this data to monitor key operational metrics and set up alarms\.
 Data about your contact center is sent to CloudWatch every 1 minute\.

 When you view the CloudWatch metrics dashboard, you can specify the refresh interval for the data displayed\.
 The values displayed in the dashboard reflect the values for the refresh interval you define\.
 For example, if you set the refresh interval to 1 minute, the values displayed are for a minute period\.
-You can select a refresh interval of 10 seconds, but Amazon Connect does send data more often than every 1 minute\.
+You can select a refresh interval of 10 seconds, but Amazon Connect does not send data more often than every 1 minute\.
 Metrics that are sent to CloudWatch are available for two weeks, and then discarded\.
 To learn more about metrics in CloudWatch, see [What is Amazon CloudWatch?](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)

 ## Amazon Connect Metrics Sent to CloudWatch<a name="connect-metrics-cloudwatch"></a>